apollographql/apollo-client/docs/source/recipes/authentication.md

 This option is simply passed through to the [`fetch` implementation](https://github.com/github/fetch) used by the HttpLink when sending the query.

-Note: the backend must also allow credentials from the requested origin. e.g. if using the popular 'cors' package from npm in node.js, the following settings would work in tandem with the above apollo client settings,
+Note: the backend must also allow credentials from the requested origin. e.g. if using the popular 'cors' package from npm in node.js, the following settings would work in tandem with the above apollo client settings:

 ```js
 // enable cors
 var corsOptions = {